The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory by Brian Greene

 Introduction to Toric Varieties by William Fulton

 Comments: Mirror symmetry and toric geometry are active research areas in string theory and mathematics.
 The book Mirror Symmetry is a very thick book which deals with these subjects.
 This book offers both mathematical and physical points of views of this subject.
 Remarkably, this book teaches all the physics prerequisites required to understand mirror symmetry, such as quantum mechanics or quantum field theory, for mathematicians who know nothing about physics.
 However, a solid background in physics will make the subject much easier to understand.
+I included the Les Houches Lecture notes by Frederik Denef here, because after reading them, I was able to understand some of the parts that I could not understand in the book Mirror Symmetry.
 String Theory on Calabi-Yau Manifolds is written by the author of the popular book ¡°The Elegant Universe.¡± These lecture notes and Lectures on Mirror Symmetry are helpful to understand mirror symmetry.
 The lecture notes by Closset nicely and briefly introduce ¡°the gist¡± of the algebraic geometry on which to build toric geometry.
 The book by Fulton is not targeted at physicists but at mathematicians.